And Mary said: "My soul exalts the Lord,Luke 1:46(NASB)

-During her visit to her cousin Elisabeth, the young Mary, who must have reflected so often on the amazing mysteries which had been told to her by the angel Gabriel, exploded into an ecstatic song of rejoicing praise and exultant exhilaration, as she sang her psalm of celebration - and marvelled at the wonderful work of God - her Saviour and Lord.
+During her visit to her cousin, Elisabeth, the young Mary, who must have reflected frequently on the amazing mysteries which were told to her by the angel Gabriel, exploded into an ecstatic song of rejoicing praise and exultant exhilaration, as she sang her psalm of celebration - and marvelled at the wonderful work of God - her Saviour and her Lord.

-Like Mary we too have been given the amazing truth of God's plan of salvation and like Mary we are all sinners in need of a Saviour.
-Like Mary there is an unfolding of our understanding as we study the Word of God and pay heed to all that has been revealed to us through the apostles and prophets of old, and like Mary we will go on learning more and more the amazing grace of God that has been poured out upon all who have trusted in Christ as Saviour.
+Like Mary, we too have been given the amazing truth of God's plan of salvation, and like Mary, we are all sinners in need of a Saviour.
+Like Mary, there is an unfolding of our understanding as we study the Word of God and pay heed to all that has been revealed to us through the apostles and prophets of old, and like Mary, we will go on learning more and more of the amazing grace of God that has been poured out upon all who have trusted in Christ as Saviour.

-Loving Father, the more I come to understand Your amazing grace towards me, the more my soul and spirit unite in glorifying Your holy name and worshipping You, my Saviour and Lord.
+Loving Father, I stand in awe of Your amazing grace and wonderful goodness.
+And the more I come to understand Your indescribable love towards me, the more my soul and spirit unite in glorifying Your holy name and worshipping You, my Saviour and Lord.
+Thank You that you gave Your eternal Son to be born as Jesus, the babe of Bethlehem, and Saviour of the world.
 I pray, in Jesus' name, that I may be used to share the wonders of Your saving grace to others, AMEN.